|

 our own country, Congress pursued protectionist policies throughout

-Eckes, who served on the International Trade Commission under President
+economist Alfred Eckes, who served on the International Trade

-the historical record, most neoliberal economists in the advanced
+Despite the historical record, most neoliberal economists in

-industrial nations continue to praise the fall of tariffs and the
+the advanced industrial nations continue to praise the fall of

-growth of free trade during the past few decades.
-They contrast
+tariffs and the growth of free trade during the past few decades.

-the new open global marketplace to the "bad old days" of the 1970s,
+They contrast the new open global marketplace to the "bad old days"

-when Third World governments resorted to high tariffs to protect
+of the 1970s, when Third World governments resorted to high tariffs

-their own fledgling industries, a strategy called import substitution.
+to protect their own fledgling industries, a strategy called import

 But

-as the free traders say?
-And just who are the main beneficiaries
+the free traders say?
+And just who are the main beneficiaries of

 Free